-Copulation in Pila Globosa:
+Copulation in Pila:

-Copulation in Pila globosa (Fig. 60.30) occurs either in water or on land, it lasts for 3 hours.
-Male and female Pila come together facing each other.

-The penis of the male is expanded and gets attached to the genital papilla by its base.
-Then the penis and its sheath are inserted into the mantle cavity of the female.
-The tip of the penis is put into the female genital aperture and spermatozoa are transferred through the vagina into the receptaculum seminis.
+- Copulation in Pila occur either in water or on land, it lasts for 3 hours. - > Male and female Pila come together facing each other. - The penis of the male is expanded and gets attached to the genital papilla by its base. - > Then the penis and its sheath are inserted into the mantle cavity of the female. - > The tip of the penis is put into the female genital aperture and spermatozoa are transferred through the vagina into the receptaculum seminis.

-Fertilisation of Pila Globosa:
+Fertilization of Pila:

-Eggs are fertilised in the uterus and oviposition starts a day or two later.
-The fertilised eggs are laid in masses of 200 to 800 in moist earth near ponds and lakes.
+- > Eggs are fertilized in the uterus and oviposition starts a day or two later. - The fertilized eggs are laid in masses of 200 to 800 in moist earth near ponds and lakes.

-Development of Pila Globosa:
+Development of Pila: